rbisdorff/Digraph3/docSphinx/tutorial.rst

     'V'      |    1.00   |     60.00     80.00    70.00     50.00     60.00      0.00    100.00
     'W'      |    1.00   |     75.00     30.00     0.00     55.00    100.00      0.00     50.00

 We thus recover all the input data.
-To measure the actual preference discrimination we observe on each criterion, we may use the ``showCriteria`` method:
+To measure the actual preference discrimination we observe on each criterion, we may use the ``showCriteria`` method.

     >>> t.showCriteria()
     *----  criteria -----*
     C 'Costs'